Nazeim/docs.wavesplatform/docs/en/waves-node/upgrading.md

 The most convenient method to install/upgrade Waves Node on Linux is probably by means of APT repository.
 The repository provides mainnet, testnet and stagenet packages.

-For deatails, see [Installation from APT Repository](/en/waves-node/how-to-install-a-node/on-ubuntu#Installation-from-APT-Repository) section of the node installation article.
+For details, see [Installation from APT Repository](/en/waves-node/how-to-install-a-node/on-ubuntu#Installation-from-APT-Repository) section of the node installation article.

 ## Upgraging JAR Node